fat-potato-uk/rest-demo-2b/README.md

 ```

 The addition of a `@RequiredArgsConstructor` is because of the need for a `@NoArgsConstructor`. `@Data` includes
-the `@RequiredArgsConstructor`, but the way Spring JPA initialises entities means we need to include an empty
+the `@RequiredArgsConstructor` by default, but the way Spring JPA initialises entities means we need to include an empty
 constructor too.
-In doing so, this negates the `@RequiredArgsConstructor` and the `final` behaviour on the
+By adding `@NoArgsConstructor`, this negates automatic inculusion of the `@RequiredArgsConstructor`
-fields.
-This has been worked around with the `@NonNull` annotation that will give us some security on undesirable
+as well as preventing the `final` behaviour on the fields.
+This has been worked around with the `@NonNull` annotation
-behaviours.
+that will give us some security on undesirable behaviours whilst also triggering `@RequiredArgsConstructor` to generate
+the same constructor as before.

 There is also a point around the `@GeneratedValue`.
 When saving an entity, any value in this annotated field
 will be overridden.
 Therefore, for the `PUT` endpoint, do not expect new entities created with a specified `Id`